 The only thing you do not get if you follow the course online is feedback on the pictures you take and papers (a diploma) for completing the course.
 Levoy also recommends people to read the books «Photography» by London, Stone and Upton, and «Learning to See Creativley» by Bryan Peterson.

 An introduction to the scientific, artistic, and computing aspects of digital photography – how digital cameras work, how to take good pictures using them, and how to manipulate these pictures afterwards.
 Topics include lenses and optics, light and sensors, optical effects in nature, perspective and depth of field, sampling and noise, the camera as a computing platform, image processing and editing, history of photography, and computational photography.
+Even Kids Typing is considered.
 We’ll also survey the history of photography and look at the work of famous photographers.
 Coursework is written assignments, exams, and photography assignments.
 Enrolled students will be given free access to Photoshop CS5 during the course.
 Counts as a CS elective in the Graphics Track.
 Also satisfies GER:DB-EngrAppSci.